 - Individuals who are smokers or have quit smoking within the past 15 years

 - 55 to 80 years old individuals with ≥ 30 pack-year smoking history and smoking cessation within less than past 15 years

 For those men who are 55 to 69 years old, the decision to undergo PSA screening involves weighing the benefits and risks.
 The guidelines for age group 55 to 69 years are based on weighing the pros and cons of PSA screening.

-Other than the mentioned screening tests, a health care exam (HME) should be carried out every 5 years for adults aged 18 to 39 years and every 2-3 years for the age group 40-49.
+Other than the mentioned screening tests, a health care exam (HME) should be carried out every 5 years for adults aged 18 to 39 years and every 2-3 years for the age group 40-49 for African- American males.
 People who are 50 plus should have their HME every 1-2 years.